Get,

 By Dr Rajeev Singh +2 more

-One of the most consumed fruit in the world is bananas and bananas (Musa paradisiaca) are grown in almost every country, especially in the subtropical and tropical regions.
+One of the most consumed fruits in the world is bananas and bananas (Musa paradisiaca) are grown in almost every country, especially in the subtropical and tropical regions.
 It is produced mostly in India, followed by China, which is the second largest producer of bananas.
 The banana plant is the largest flowering herbaceous plant and a lot of banana flowers are produced in a single collection of bananas.1,2

 banana flower benefits